 The concept of innovation out of choice, of course, is not limited to cuisine.
 It permeates all aspects of culture.

 Yet, under his modern posture rests a belligerent temper.
-Near the tip of M-14 rifle hanging around his body is a red piece of cloth that signifies his willingness to fight to the death when necessary.
+Near the tip of the M-14 rifle hanging around his body is a red piece of cloth, signifying his willingness to fight to the death when necessary.
 He is not alone.
-Mus and other countless sons of Kabungsuwan are ready to protect and preserve the traditions passed onto them.
-They are likewise there to nourish new traditions—that are being crafted on their own terms, of course.
+Mus and countless other sons of Kabungsuwan are ready to protect and preserve the traditions passed onto them, and are likewise there to nourish new traditions—ones that are being crafted on their own terms.

 There is indeed something beneath the violent and fierce history.
 Maguindanaons were more than the ignorant finagling philistines some perceive them to be.
 The fictitious Code of Kalantiaw that was fabricated to conjure precolonial pride among Filipinos was real and true among the Maguindanaon, in the form of the Luwaran.
 Maguindanaons had literature in the form of the epics, and people turned to the stories of the Rajahs Bantugan, Sulayman, and Indarapatra for paradigms of heroism.
 Music was played for entertainment and ritual using the kulintang, other percussive instruments in the kulintang ensemble, and two-stringed lutes called kutyapi.
 Their society also had cosmogonists and astrologers in the form of the pabibituun, another class of the cultured pandita.
 Things do go beyond perceptions and views.

 The massacre gave the world a view of a world different in wit and wisdom.
 It is true that Maguindanao is a world inured to the immorality of violence and immured in its own version of history.
 It is also true that her people are resigned to the intransigence of death, but with this resignation also comes the realization about the transience of life.
 They try to make that life erstwhile, not without effort, by living it the way they want to live it.